Browse our guides or talk to our team.

 To get a framework of understanding about the symbols used in entity relationship diagrams, it helps to examine three different conceptual levels used in the approach.

 Here you'll describe entities from a broad perspective.
-The model will include high-level entities and their relationships, while attributes and keys are left out.
+The conceptual ERD model will include high-level entities and their relationships, while attributes and keys are left out.

 Building on the conceptual model, this level has more detail.
 It is not concerned with how the data will be physically utilized in a database.
-It includes entities and their relationships, attributes and primary keys for entities and foreign keys.
+A logical entity relationship diagram includes entities and their relationships, attributes and primary keys for entities and foreign keys.

 The next level is the physical model, and expands on the logical model.
 In this level, you will add information that represents the processes involved.
 Table structure, column information, primary and foreign keys and relationships among tables are depicted at this level.